zpqiu/SkyThought/skythought/tools/README.md

 ```
 python label_math_difficulty.py --source [amc_aime, math, olympiads] --keys keys.txt
 ```
 The expected output is labeled_source_0_-1.json.
-We also provide this file under the labeled_numina_difficulty folder (Download by git lfs).
+We also provide instructions to download these files under the labeled_numina_difficulty folder (Download from HuggingFace).

 ### Step 1: Data Inference
 Inference the results from QwQ on several datasets.
 In preview version, we use data from the following dataset.